munch-group/genomic-thinking/Exercises/archaic_humans/README.md

 diversity project and from the 1000 genomes project, paper [here](https://www.biorxiv.org/content/early/2018/03/16/283606.full.pdf).

+It is easier to download the dataset and work in your own Rstudio, so i would suggest doing that.

+But if you insist just do it on the cluster
 Start up a notebook, and let us explore the dataset (remember to put in your username).

 ``` r